 Maryland Weather: Showers return to close out the week

-BALTIMORE- After a cloudy and warm afternoon, expect the mild temperatures to continue tonight.
-A few showers will be possible across Western Maryland but most of the night is expected to be dry.

-Rain chances are set to increase further Thursday morning as a frontal system nears the region, with the bulk of the rain likely arriving Thursday afternoon.
+BALTIMORE- Rain chances increase this morning as a frontal system nears the region, with the bulk of the rain likely arriving this afternoon.
 Strong southerly winds are expected ahead of the approaching cold front, possibly reaching 25 to 35 mph at times, making for a breezy afternoon.

-Right now as the front approaches Thursday evening and night a few storms will be possible, but the threat for severe weather looks low for our area at this point.
+As the front approaches this evening and night, a few storms are possible, but the threat for severe weather looks low for our area.

 Rain could be occasionally heavy, creating isolated instances of ponding on the roadways that will be more of an inconvenience than anything else.